skotzko/oldblog/_posts/2014-03-31-how-to-unlock-foreign-languages.md

 That said, I totally get it if you want to download one of the many decks on a specific topic that are available online [here](https://ankiweb.net/shared/decks/).
 You can also download my personal, hand-crafted Spanish deck (with images and media) here.

 I'll quote [Gabriel's advice on learning from a downloaded deck](http://fluent-forever.com/personal-anki-decks/), which I think is spot-on:
-> ...that being said, if you’re dead set against making your own deck because you have no hands or something, you can make using someone else’s deck more effective by splitting the memorization and learning steps...
+> ...that being said, if you're dead set against making your own deck because you have no hands or something, you can make using someone else's deck more effective by splitting the memorization and learning steps...
 >
 > Download the deck, install it, and suspend every single card.
 Go through the suspended cards and choose the ones that are clear in meaning to you.
 Use a dictionary to make sure they mean what you think they mean.
 Un-suspend those cards and learn them over a week or so.
 Now go back and un-suspend more cards.
-Keep doing this, and you’ll eventually learn all the concepts, and then be able to use Anki to effectively memorize them.
+Keep doing this, and you'll eventually learn all the concepts, and then be able to use Anki to effectively memorize them.

-### How should I make Anki cards?
+### How Should I Make Anki Cards?
 Generally, follow Gabriel's advice [here](http://fluent-forever.com/create-better-flashcards).
 The key points are:

 - Use images for anything possible.